Juan Pierre: Philadelphia Phillies

-On January 27, 2012 Pierre signed a minor league contract with the Philadelphia Phillies.
+On January 27, 2012, Pierre signed a minor league contract with the Philadelphia Phillies.
 The Phillies purchased his contract on March 29, and he was subsequently added to their opening day roster.
 He hit a three-run home run on June 23.
 On June 28, he got his 500th career RBI.
 In 130 games — 98 starting in left field — Pierre hit .307/.351/.371 with six triples and 37 stolen bases.

 Miami Marlins

 On November 17, 2012, Pierre signed a one-year, $1.6 million deal with the Miami Marlins.
 He played the 2013 season with Miami and became a free agent at the end of the season.

 He had hoped to sign with another team and was often mentioned in press reports about teams requiring depth in the outfield to cover for injured or under-performing players.
 However, he went unsigned for the entire season and announced his retirement from professional baseball on February 27, 2015.

-Pierre was eligible to be elected into the Hall of Fame in 2019 but received less than 5% of the vote and became ineligible for the 2020 ballot.
+Pierre was eligible to be elected into the Hall of Fame in 2019 but received 0 votes, making him ineligible for the 2020 ballot as he failed to meet the 5% vote threshold.

+Personal life

+Pierre has two sons with his wife Liz.

+Pierre was mentioned in the song Déjà Vu by Beyonce and Jay-Z in the line "I used to run base like Juan Pierre."